Online Certificate: in Shelter Medicine

 Application deadline (Online applications and non-degree registration requests)

 Deadline for Withdrawal with no penalty-If you are still enrolled after this date, you are liable for tuition and fee payment.
 NO EXCEPTIONS

 Fee Payment Due by 3:30 pm

-- January 31st, 2014 5 pm eastern, deadline to apply in ISIS for Graduate Certificate in Shelter Medicine award at end of spring term, if eligible *** SUBJECT TO CHANGE, watch for update
+- July 2nd, 2014 at 5 pm eastern, deadline to apply in ISIS for Graduate Certificate in Shelter Medicine award at end of spring term, if eligible *** SUBJECT TO CHANGE, watch for update